pittcsc/pittcswiki/src/guides/zero-to-offer/building-your-case.md

 ### Good Programmer

 You should know how to code and solve problems!
 The “greatest” programmers know a few languages and technology stacks well and how to design systems.
-As a college student or new grad, it is recommended you know a compiled language (Java or C) and be familiar with an additional language (for example Python or JavaScript).
+As a college student or new grad, it is recommended you know a compiled language (Java or C++) and be familiar with an additional language (like Python or JavaScript).
 You should be very comfortable with at least one language.

 How companies test for it: Coding Interviews!
 Can you solve the technical problems?
 Do you write code and solve solutions?
 Are you comfortable with the language you are using?
+Can you communicate and explain your solution effectively?

 ### Good Communicator